medsuet/Xcelerium-IC-Design-Training/Mujtaba/README.md

 ## Implementation of Sequential Binary Multiplication with Ready/Valid Protocol

 - **Description:** Read the `README.md` file in `Multiplier_w_RV_Protocol` folder which contains files that implement sequential binary multiplier with Ready/Valid Protocol aims to ensures the good communication with multiplier.

+## Implementation of Sequential Binary Multiplication and Sequential Binary Divider with Ready/Valid Protocol using COCOTB

+- **Description:** Read the `README.md` file in `cocotb_task` folder which contains folder that implement sequential binary multiplier and sequential binary divider with Ready/Valid Protocol aims to ensures the good communication.